Tax & Assessments

 If you believe your or any other assessment is unfair, you may file a written complaint to the Assessment Review Board.
 The Assessment Review Board has the authority to review your assessment and direct the assessor to make amendments.
 The function of the Assessment Review Board is to hear evidence as to whether your property is assessed on an equitable basis with similar properties.
 Please fill out the Assessment Complaint Form and send to the County of St. Paul.

-Assessment complaints must be made to:
+Assessment Complaints must be made to:

-County of St. Paul Clerk of the Assessment Review Board
+Attn: Clerk of the Assessment Review Board

-5015-49 Avenue, St. Paul, AB, T0A 3A4
+5015 49 Avenue, St. Paul, AB T0A 3A4

 A complaint must include the mailing address and the phone number of the complainant.